greg-raven/Uncommon-Sense/_posts/2019-03-01-cpac-at-the-bridge.md

 ---
-title: 'CPAC at the Bridge'
+title: "CPAC at the Bridge"
 layout: post
 categories:
 - citizenship